msantoroc/planets-project/README.md

 ### What do I learn with this?
 - How read files and return data with nodeJS
-- Witch API I should use when I need to read a big data archive
+- Which API I should use when I need to read a big data archive
 - How choose a library that will be most useful to my project